 - Municipal construction projects are often compromised by “value engineering;” long-term savings opportunities are sacrificed for short-term budget constraints

-Benefits of sustainable buildings
+Benefits of Sustainable Buildings

-- Improve student/employee health and reduce absences
+- Improving student/employee health and reduce absences

-- Enhance student performance and employee productivity
+- Enhancing student performance and employee productivity

 - Using natural resources more efficiently lowers environmental impact